spryker/spryker-docs/docs/scos/dev/back-end-development/zed/business-layer/business-layer.md

     link: docs/scos/dev/back-end-development/zed/persistence-layer/persistence-layer.html
 ---

-Zed's business layer is responsible for the entire business logic.
+Zed's `Business` layer is responsible for the entire business logic.

 Most classes exist in this layer and this is the primary area for development.

-The business layer is used by the communication layer and by other bundles.
-Here you know how to save data objects, but you do not care about data persistency.
+The `Business` layer is used by the `Communication` layer and by other bundles.
+Here you know how to save data objects, but you do not care about data persistence.

 ## Business layer internal structure